- 1. Winnie-The-Pooh by A. A. Milne

 8. Black Beauty by Anna Sewell

-Black Beauty might be an old novel but it is timeless and loaded with life lessons.
+Black Beauty might be an old novel, but it is timeless and loaded with life lessons.

-Walking through the journey of a black horse, your child will pick many valuable lessons on the way.
+Walking through the journey of a black horse, your child will learn many valuable lessons on the way.
 This is a good book for teens to understand life from the eyes of a carefree horse to a retired old mare.